vygr/ChrysaLisp/docs/Apps/UI_WIDGETS.md

 Creates a Window instance, with name (use _ if not required), optional property list and nested forms.

+This macro creates a Window with a `+flow_down_fill` Flow child, nested forms are added to that Flow.

 The `(ui-props)` function is used to merge default properties with user supplied overrides.
 For the Window widget you can see root defaults set for properties that are not used by the window directly but are defaults for the